Dryas iulia: Courtship behavior

-Courtship behavior in D. iulia involves a very specific sequence of steps that can be categorized into three sequential phases: an aerial phase, an air-ground phase, and a ground phase.
+Courtship behavior in Dryas iulia involves a very specific sequence of steps that can be categorized into three sequential phases: an aerial phase, an air-ground phase, and a ground phase.
 The observed courtship steps are outlined in detail below:

 First, the male D. iulia approaches the female from behind.
 Then, the female takes flight, with the male flying in front of and above the female.
 This position is taken by the male so that the female can smell the male's scent scales and become sexually stimulated.
 Next, the female attempts to fly higher than the male, which can be seen as an anti-copulatory behavior, before landing.
 After that, the male D. iulia continues to beat his wings above and in front of the female, while both face the same direction.
 The female butterfly then opens and vibrates her hind wings and front wings.
-Her hind wings are fully opened while her forewings are only partially so.
+Her hind wings are fully opened, while her forewings are only partially so.
 At the same time, the female emits scent glands from her raised abdomen.
 The male then beats his wings behind and then in front of the female once again.
 If the female is satisfied by the courtship, she lowers her abdomen and shuts her wings in preparation for mating.

 Mating behavior

 Mating can occur within two weeks of the Julia butterfly's exit from the chrysalis.
 As adults, male D. iulia spend the majority of their time searching for females to mate with.
 Females of this butterfly species can mate four times in their lifetime, which is unusual for female Heliconius butterflies who generally mate just once.

-Many mating behaviors in D. iulia are sex-specific, and can include receptive and non-receptive behaviors by the females of the species.
+Many mating behaviors in D. iulia are sex-specific and can include receptive and non-receptive behaviors by the females of the species.
 Some female behaviors regarded as showing non-receptiveness include abdomen raising and overflight, in which the female attempts to fly higher than the male during the aerial phase of courtship.
 On the other hand, a female behavior such as shutting her wings has been found to be a key receptive behavior.
-For males, persistence did not seem to be a key driver of success, as behaviors performed by persistent males such as hovering over the female did not often lead to copulation.
+For males, persistence did not seem to be a key driver of success, as behaviors performed by persistent males, such as hovering over the female did not often lead to copulation.

-The inability of persistent males – meaning, those that carried on extended courtship behavior – to increase copulation has led to researchers theorizing female copulation acceptance as the primary determinant of successful copulation in D. iulia.
+The inability of persistent males—meaning those that carried on extended courtship behavior – to increase copulation has led to researchers theorizing female copulation acceptance as the primary determinant of successful copulation in D. iulia.
 For example, the only male behavioral acts found to be indicative of successful copulation occurred in response to signals of female receptiveness.